Scientists Are Amazed By Stone Age Tools They Dug Up In Kenya

 "The technology they have is not a crude, early version of the Middle Stone Age.
 It is the full-blown Middle Stone Age," Lahr says.
 "They have stone tools that are small, that are prepared and retouched, that are made with technique thought to come hundreds of thousands of years later."

-The diversity of stone tools from the Middle Stone Age suggest advanced thinking and planning.
+The diversity of stone tools from the Middle Stone Age suggests advanced thinking and planning.
 "The flakes are being much more carefully prepared for a particular purpose," says Alison Brooks, an anthropologist at George Washington University and an author of the three studies.

 "They are fairly small in size, compared to the technology of earlier people.
 And in addition, they are made with much finer grained material," which allowed them to allowed them to better control shapes and sizes of the stone tools.